 Keeping cool in the heat

-- Heat Wave: Three or more days of temperatures above 90 degrees Fahrenheit.
+- Heat Emergency: Three or more days of temperatures above 95° F.

 Never leave children and pets alone in cars.
 Cars heat up quickly even if the windows are slightly open.